-School's arrangements for consulting with and listening to pupils are through the school council.
+School's arrangements for consulting with and listening to pupils are through the school council, nurture groups, class worry monsters and the Pastoral TA.

-We make pupils aware of these arrangements during class sessions for school council representatives and assemblies.
+We make pupils aware of these arrangements during class sessions and assemblies.

 6.5 Partnership with Parents